Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Improved Algorithms

 We emphasize that the packet scheduled for processing during an admittance cycle remains a $U$-packet, which is selected uniformly at random from the arriving $U$-packets at this cycle.
 All the \emph{non}-admitted $U$-packets, however, are located at the tail of the queue, thus representing the fact that their priority is lower than that of every known packet.
 By applying different scheduling regimes, we obtain different flavors of \SAO.
-The following Theorem shows that the performance of all flavors of \SAO\ is at least as good as the performance of \SAM. \begin{theorem} \SAOWP\ is $O(\frac{M}{r} \log_2 W \log_2 V)$-competitive. \end{theorem}